What's South Africa Really Like?

 Botswana is safe everywhere we travel in this delightful country

-We do not self-drive in the Game Reserves; we will be in 4WD game drive vehicles with Game Rangers
+In the Game Reserves; we will be in 4WD game drive vehicles with, and driven by Game Rangers

 We do not self-drive in Botswana as we will be National Parks for the whole of our journey

 So, what are you waiting for!?
-If you gotten this far, you sure must be keen.
+If you gotten this far, you sure must be interested.

 Let us lead you the way, and take you on the adventure of a lifetime!